 Every day talk of the 'left' versus the 'right' leaves out important distinctions.
 What justifies the government's authority to oblige and coerce?
 How do consequentialists differ from rights-based thinkers when it comes to justifying liberty?

-Evening Social - Enjoy a drink, some friendly debate, and in-depth discussions that linger late into the night.
+Evening Social (Enjoy a drink as well as engage some friendly debate and in-depth discussions that will quite possibly linger late into the night.)